Palovarotene Dosage

 DOSE REDUCTION FOR ADVERSE REACTIONS:

-If adverse reactions that require dose reduction develop during daily dosing or flare-up dosing, the daily dosage should be reduced to the next lower dose as shown below at the discretion of the health care provider; the dosage should be reduced further if adverse reactions do not improve.
-If the patient is already receiving the lowest possible tolerated dose, then temporary or permanent discontinuation of this drug should be considered.
-Subsequent flare-up treatment should be started at the same reduced dose that was tolerated previously.
+- If adverse reactions that require dose reduction develop during daily dosing or flare-up dosing, reduce the daily dosage to the next lower dose as shown below at the discretion of the health care provider; reduce the dosage further if adverse reactions do not improve.

-Dose Reduction for Chronic Treatment and Flare-Up:
+Dose Reduction for Chronic and Flare-Up Treatment:

 DOSE REDUCTION FOR DRUG INTERACTIONS: